 Any file using OLE (Object Linking and Embedding) technology to display information or embed files, Bitmap (.bmp), PICT (.pict), Canvas (.cnv), Excel (.xls); and locked or encrypted PDFs are not acceptable.

 Tables should be submitted in the same format as your article and embedded into the document where the table should be cited.
 Tables should be self-explanatory and the data content must not be duplicated in the text or figures.
-Tables should be in the same format as your article and embedded into the document where the table should be cited.

 ACKNOWLEDGEMENTS AND FUNDING